Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aio_manufacturing/_index.md

   ![Screenshot showing AIO-Client-VM](./39.png)

-> **Note: Occassionaly you might get the below error in deploying AIO, this is a known issue.
-The automation will retry the deployment and proceed.**
+> **Note:** Occassionaly you might get the below error in deploying AIO, this is a known issue.
+The automation will retry the deployment and proceed

 ![Screenshot showing AIO-Client-VM](./40.png)